oluwadara-abijo/Wubba/core/network/README.md

   The network module is organized into the following components:
 * API Interface: Defines the endpoints for the API using Retrofit annotations.
-* Network Client: Handles the creation and configuration of the Retrofit instance.
+* Core network module: Handles the creation and configuration of the Retrofit instance and provides its instance using Hilt.
 * Repository: Provides an abstraction layer for accessing network data, encapsulating the logic for making API requests and handling responses.
 * Data models: Defines the data classes that represent the structure of the data received from the server.